bambooagile/test-task-php/README.md

     2. How to initiate system's tests (what command to run);
     3. Short description of functionality in more difficult places could be provided in the code itself;
 7. Do not use external infrastructure dependencies, like MySQL databases or temporary files - just make the calculations in memory;
-8. Do not use Paysera name in titles, descriptions or the code itself.
+8. Do not use Bamboo Agile name in titles, descriptions or the code itself.
 This helps others to find the libraries that are really related to our services and/or are developed and maintained by our team.

 # Evaluation Criteria
-1. Requirements considered as met by Paysera development team.
+1. Requirements considered as met by Bamboo Agile development team.
 It would be best if all requirements are met;
 2. Code quality - readability, structure, maintainability, extensibility, testability;
 3. Speed of the system can also be considered, but is not as important as other criteria.

 # Task Submission
-You can put the code publicly (in github or similar code control systems) if you want, but please note the requirement about Paysera name usage.
+You can put the code publicly (in github or similar code control systems) if you want, but please note the requirement about Bamboo Agile name usage.

 Before submitting your solution, please look to the requirements once again – **all** of them **must** be accomplished.

-Send it in your favourite format (link to versioned code, code in zip file etc.) to one of the following emails based on your city, unless instructed otherwise:
+Send it in your favourite format (link to versioned code, code in zip file etc.) to the following emails, unless instructed otherwise:
-* code-afr@paysera.com, if you've been asked to send the task to this email (not depending upon the city)
-* code-zd@paysera.com, if you've been asked to send the task to this email (not depending upon the city)
-* code-vilnius@paysera.com
-* code-kaunas@paysera.com
-* code-sofia@paysera.com
-* code-manila@paysera.com
-* code-dhaka@paysera.com
+* sz@bambooagile.eu
-* code-saint-petersburg@paysera.com
+* as@bambooagile.eu
-* code-plovdiv@paysera.com
+* aa@bambooagile.eu

 Please also note the time taken to complete the task – this helps us to improve the task in case it takes too long for most developers.